 Everyday Aspergers Facebook page will remain active but with less postings.
 Today, there are a plenitude of autistics out there on social media spreading autism news and offering insights.
 Spectrum Suite has an extensive resource place and there are many blogs by autistics and great autism leaders.

 If you venture out to new groups in the autism community, remember there are many, many kind and supportive folks out there.
 Ask around.
 There are many closed groups on Facebook with members who will accept you and support you.
 Don’t let the sour apples or “autism police” stop you from seeking out support and being yourself.
 Leave the groups that spread hate, intolerance, and gossip.
 Self-identify for yourself and no one else.
 And try not to create division between the autism community and other organizations, non-autistics, and/or other autistics.
 That does more harm than good.
 Avoid some activists (and activist groups) and autistic leaders who are bent on using their self-created platform for their own selfish purposes, even at the expense of other autistics.
 Remember to be the best version of you.
 Treat others with kindness, respect, and encouragement.
 You are the difference.
 And you are the light.
 If you are ever discouraged, please reach out to someone and please know you are of great value and importance.

 If you are just learning you might be on the autism spectrum, here is an article I wrote.
 If you are having challenges with certain members in the autism community, here is an article that might assist.
-If you are looking for peer-mentors, we will be posting them at AVA.
-If you want to reach out, I will check in from time-to-time on @aspergersgirls on Twitter.
+If you are looking for peer-mentors, consider contacting me directly on Facebook.
+If you want to reach out, I check in from time-to-time on @aspergersgirls on Twitter.
 And here’s some inspirational quotes.

 Thank you again.
 For those that have heard, seen, and loved me, for that I am forever grateful.
 You are in my heart eternally.
 You know who you are.
 I shall rest easily after this life, knowing I have been authentic, kind, true, and the best version of me.